 7 MIN READING

-That busy and tiring time of the year, the so-called Black Friday (BF), is now over and many brand owners must be thanking that it did: whether because you were part of the hype and had to deal with shipping, returns, discounts and impatient clients, or because you didn’t join in and are suffering from retailer FOMO (Fear of Missing Out).
+Black Friday is coming and you should feel anxious by now.
+Whether because you were part of the hype and had to deal with shipping, returns, discounts and impatient clients, or because you are not yet prepared for it and are suffering from retailer FOMO (Fear of Missing Out).

 Even though this day/weekend/week may be harsh to deal with, we suggest that you rethink and reconsider whether you should start planning a Black Friday strategy.
 Specially in 2020, where COVID-19 has changes the way your consumers shop.

-In recent years, fashion brands’ positions have differed.
+More and more fashion brands’ positions about Black Friday have differed.
 Some decide to go with the discount frenzy with little thought and planning, while others are joining an increasing “anti-black friday” policy.
 Our results show that you can benefit from adopting an optimal position in-between, where you perform an analysis of your sales and inventory to get the most out of the movement while remaining true to your brand’s core values and strategy.

 Nonetheless, there are several other reasons why you should invest in Black Friday.
 We’ve gathered 5 clear Black Friday benefits your brand can get when pursuing a well thought-out strategy.